opnfv/opnfvdocs/docs/testing/ecosystem/overview.rst

 The reporting
 -------------
-Until Colorado, each testing project was reporting a status on a dedicated page.
+Until the Colorado release, each testing project was reporting a status on a dedicated page.
 It was decided to unify the reporting by creating a landing page that should give the scenario status in one glance (it was previously consolidated manually on a wiki page).
 The landing page will be display per scenario: